May 3, 2019

 Startup accelerators work with outside operators that bring their own business, whereas startup studios vary in how they approach this.
 Some work with external operators and some with internal operators to run their companies.
 Similarly, some build their own ideas while others source them from elsewhere.

 Accelerators typically work with post-product and early-revenue tech companies and speed up the ramp to the seed stage, which can mean $10,000 a month in revenue — or sometimes even up to $100,000 a month.
-Startup studios typically start companies from a napkin and take them to (at least) the seed stage.
+The purpose of the startup studio model is usually to start companies from an idea-on-a-napkin and take them to (at least) the seed stage.
 Many support the concepts from idea to exit.

 Most accelerators require you to be in person during the program to co-work with the rest of your batch.
 Startup studios typically don’t require this, though, and tend to be more open to remote operators.